swatiparmar2000/CongnizantSharepoint2025/notes.md

 $ git revert <commit-hash>

-**Description**: Reverses a specific commit by creating a new commit.
+ Reverses a specific commit by creating a new commit.